ben-mini/ben-mini.github.io/_posts/2025-07-15-claude-is-kicking-chatgpts-butt.md

 date:   2025-07-15
 ---

 Back in high school, I remember receiving an email for a study guide from a friend.
-Instead of the PDF coming attached to the email, it was a link to a site called Dropbox.
+Instead of the PDF coming attached, it was a link to a site called Dropbox.

 <img src="../assets/images/dropbox.png" alt="Arc 000610" style="zoom:30%;" />